brianoverby/OrthoKeymapSVG/README.md

 ~~It's created in Python, so you'll need that on your system to run the script.~~ The new version is created in PowerShell so you'll need that on your system - see the following guide on [how to install PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2).

-The old Python version is not maintained any more, but still available [OldCreateOrthoKeymapSVG.py](OldCreateOrthoKeymapSVG.py).
+_The old Python version is not maintained any more, but still available [OldCreateOrthoKeymapSVG.py](OldCreateOrthoKeymapSVG.py)_

 ## Download the script